Soup Dragons were one of a clutch of bands championed by the New Musical Express via their C86 project.

 A flexidisc, If You Were The Only Girl In The World, was released at the end of the year, by which time the band were circulating a demo tape, You Have Some Too.

 The fledgeling Subway Organisation label issued the band’s first single, Whole Wide World (1986), a tight, exciting slab of breakneck-paced pop.
-This attracted ex-Wham! manager Jazz Summers who set up a new label for them, Raw TV Products, in time for Hang Ten (1986).
+This attracted ex-Wham! manager Jazz Summers who set up a new label for them, Raw TV Products, in time for their Hang Ten EP (1986).

 Head Gone Astray marked a change away from their new wave sound towards 60s rock.
 The Soup Dragons confirmed this with the storming Can’t Take No More which was a minor UK hit.